botblock/BLAPI/README.md

 # Credit
-BLAPI uses [axios](https://github.com/axios/axios) for handling the POSTs and the [metalist API](https://themetalist.org/api/docs) to distribute the data to every botlist
+BLAPI uses [axios](https://github.com/axios/axios) and by default the [metalist API](https://themetalist.org/api/docs) to distribute the data to every botlist